Han Solo or Luke Skywalker?

 As a boy, you could essentially pick out somebody in the Star Wars universe who you wanted to be, even if you didn’t realize you were doing it.
 There was Han Solo: rash and brave, a good blaster at his side and a powerful, hairy sidekick that bellowed like a golden retriever – and the owner of his very own spaceship.
 There was Luke Skywalker: space fighter pilot, Jedi powers and a lightsaber, and a little robot buddy that was half Swiss Army Knife.
 I guess you could also want to be Darth Vader… but we’ll get back to that.

 Personally, I wanted to be Luke Skywalker.
 The dude was essentially a samurai with super powers and an intergalactic fighter jet.
 That, in my mind, kicked ass.
-Who didn’t want to sword fight with a sword made of laser?
+Who didn’t want to sword fight with a sword made out of a laser?
 “Yes, please!”
-So what does that say about me?
 So what does that say about me for picking Luke?
-Say about you if you picked Han?
-Vader?
+And what does it mean you picked Han?
+Or Vader?

 If you picked Luke: You want to be the hero and what’s more, you want it to be easy.
 Imagine what it must be like to foil a bank robbery if you’re Superman.
 Some asshole with a gun… that’s no threat to you.
 You just rip the gun out of his hand, squash it into a metal ball and pick him up over your head and crack his crown on the ceiling so hard that he passes out – drop him on the ground so the police can pick him up, and you’re almost done… “I hope this experience hasn’t put any of you off banking… statistically speaking, it’s the safest place to keep your money.
 Bye now.”
 Then you fly away.
 Being a Jedi isn’t much different; look how easily the Jedis handle somebody with a blaster – it’s pretty much no contest when you have force powers and can see into the future.
 Besides, what little boy doesn’t want to be a super hero?